 The heterotrimeric Sec61 complex is a major site for the biogenesis of transmembrane proteins (TMPs), accepting nascent TMP precursors that are targeted to the endoplasmic reticulum (ER) by the signal recognition particle (SRP).
 Unlike most single-spanning membrane proteins, the integration of type III TMPs is completely resistant to small molecule inhibitors of the Sec61 translocon.
 Using siRNA-mediated depletion of specific ER components, in combination with the potent Sec61 inhibitor ipomoeassin F (Ipom-F), O'Keefe et al. 2021 showed that type III TMPs utilise a distinct pathway for membrane integration at the ER.
 Hence, following SRP-mediated delivery to the ER, type III TMPs can access the membrane insertase activity of the EMC via a mechanism that is facilitated by the Sec61 translocon.
 This alternative EMC-mediated insertion pathway allows type III TMPs to bypass the Ipom-F-mediated blockade of membrane integration that is seen with obligate Sec61 clients (O'Keefe et al. 2021).

 The reaction belived to be catalyzed by the EMC complex is:

-C-terminal tail anchored protein with a moderately hydrophobic TMS (associated with calmodulin in the cytoplasm) → C-terminal tail anchored protein with a moderately hydrophobic TMS (anchored to the ER membrane).
+C-terminal tail anchored protein with a moderately hydrophobic TMS (associated with calmodulin in the cytoplasm) or type III TMP → C-terminal tail anchored protein with a moderately hydrophobic TMS (anchored to the ER membrane) or type III TMP.